ioclshimlarsa/studio/INSTRUCTIONS.md

 # Deploying Your Application to Vercel with Firebase

 Congratulations on building your app!
-To ensure your data is saved permanently when you deploy to Vercel, you need to connect your live application to your Firebase Firestore database.

-This is done by securely adding **Environment Variables** to your Vercel project.
+To get your deployed application running, you need to perform two steps:

+1.  **Create your Admin User.**
+2.  **Connect your app to your Firebase database.**

+## Step 1: Create the Admin User

+Because your application now connects to a live, empty database, you must first create the initial admin user.

+1.  **Open the Admin Dashboard:** After your first successful deployment, go to the Admin Dashboard page by adding `/admin/dashboard` to your Vercel URL.
+2.  **Go to "Manage Users":** Click on the "Manage Users" tab.
+3.  **Use the "Create New User" form:** Fill out the form with the following credentials for your admin account:
+    *   **Full Name:** `Admin` (or your preferred name)
+    *   **Email Address:** Your email
+    *   **User ID:** `admin01` (This exact ID is required to get admin privileges)
+    *   **Password:** A secure password of your choice.
+4.  **Click "Create User".**

+You can now log out and log back in using the credentials you just created to access the full admin dashboard.

-## Step 1: Find Your Firebase Service Account Credentials
+## Step 2: Find Your Firebase Service Account Credentials

 A "service account" is a special identity your app uses to securely communicate with Firebase.